Raion13/E-commerce-Data-Warehouse-Implementation/README.md

 # E-commerce-Data-Warehouse-Implementation
 Part of Virtual Internship from Rakamin X ID/X Partners.

-1. Background
+1. Background:
 As a Data Engineer at ID/X Partners, I have been assigned a project for a client in the e-commerce industry.
 The client's requirement is to build a Data Warehouse that consolidates data from various tables in their source database.
 The Data Warehouse will consist of a Fact table and several Dimension tables.
 The objective is to provide the client with a centralized and optimized data repository for analysis and reporting purposes.

-2. Problem Definition
+2. Problem Definition:
 The client needs a robust Data Warehouse solution to effectively analyze their e-commerce data.
 They want to streamline reporting, gain insights, and make data-driven decisions.
 The project involves importing the data into a staging environment, creating the Data Warehouse schema, implementing ETL processes, and developing a stored procedure for generating summary sales order reports based on delivery status.

-3. Objective
+3. Objective:
 The objective of this project is to successfully implement a Data Warehouse solution for the e-commerce client, enabling efficient data analysis and reporting.
 The Data Warehouse should accurately reflect the business processes and support the client's decision-making needs.

-4. Tools
+4. Tools:
 - SQL Server & SQL Server Management Studio
 - Talend

-6. Steps
+5. Steps:
 a.
 Import/Restore Database Staging
 - Obtain the source database backup file.
 Perform the necessary steps to import or restore the database into the staging environment.
 - Importing the database into the staging environment is a crucial initial step for further data processing and transformation.